 Serve the loins with spinach and pasta.
 Add additional sauce to taste.
 Here is a great Stuffed Shell Recipe, you may enjoy!

 - 6-8 rabbit loins cleaned, washed and thoroughly dried with a paper towel

 - 2 Tbsp Milk (I use cashew milk)

 - salt and pepper to taste

-- about 3 c. canned or homemade tomato sauce (if using canned I usually "doctor" it with basil, parsley, oregano, garlic and pepper)
+- 3 cups canned or homemade tomato sauce (if using canned I usually "doctor" it with basil, parsley, oregano, garlic and pepper)

 - 2 large handfuls baby spinach

-- 1 lb . of your favorite pasta , cooked according to package directions.
+- 1 lb pasta cooked according to package directions.

-Once all th rabbit is browned, add the tomato sauce to the same skillet.
-"Doctor" it, if you'd like and heat thoroughly.
+- Once all the rabbit is browned, add the tomato sauce to the same skillet.
+"Doctor" it, with spices, if you'd like and heat thoroughly.
 Add parmesan cheese to sauce.